dlovans/dlovandev/public/js/components/ds-text/README.md

 ## Styling
 The component uses the shadow DOM, so it can be styled using CSS variables.Shadow DOM children have part attributes to allow for responsive styling in global CSS files.
-The component has a `<slot>` object to allow for insertion of regular DOM objects (`ds-svg-wrap`) in the custom element.
+The component has a `<slot>` object to allow for insertion of light DOM objects.